Match your research plan and objectives to the traditional product development process to help increase product testing success.

 Step 4: Business Analysis

-At this stage the product development team looks to determine the business impact potential of the new product by analyzing production costs, competitive environment, and branding, marketing and pricing strategy.
+At this stage, the product development team looks to determine the business impact potential of the new product by analyzing production costs and competitive environment, as well as branding, marketing, and pricing strategy.

 Research at this stage focuses on testing more developed concept ideas, which often include packaging and price point.
 This is where online methods have become the norm given their ability to display images and video.